 Creative tips for keeping drivers engaged in safety

 Once a safety incentive program has launched, fleet and safety managers will be responsible for keeping it fresh, fun, and motivating.
 Here are proven ways to keep drivers invested in safe performance.

 Though it may be tempting to reward drivers with cash all the time, it’s best to offer a combination of rewards.
 According to American Family Insurance, “While the first thought for providing rewards may be to provide cash incentives, many organizations avoid this as they feel it does not provide lasting recognition.
 On the other hand, many organizations have found a combination of cash and [company] merchandise works well.”

-Diversifying will keep the program fresh and drivers engaged.
+Diversifying will keep your driver incentive program fresh and drivers engaged.
 Allocating different levels of recognition to various achievements will also set larger accomplishments apart from smaller ones.

 2. Give timely praise

 Positive feedback given shortly after a safety achievement is most impactful.
 When safe actions are rewarded and reinforced promptly, it sends the message that safety is valued and important.
 When rewards are closely tied to specific driving behaviors, such as leaving space around the vehicle, reasonable speeds, or safe lane changes, drivers will begin to associate those behaviors with positive recognition.

 Waiting too long to reward excellence or improvement may confuse drivers who may not remember the details of an event weeks later.
 For praise to be most effective, Inc. magazine writes, “do it immediately.
 You’re going to lessen the impact of the praise if you wait too long.”

 3. Praise drivers publicly